Hiking at Hinchinbrook

 by Robert de Rooy

-We have just completed our 6th hike of the 32km Thorsborne Trail on Hinchinbrook Island.
-This is something we have done each year since 2010 and will continue to do as we all live only about 2.5 hours drive from Hinchinbrook.
+We have just completed our 8th hike of the 32km Thorsborne Trail on Hinchinbrook Island.
+This is something we have done each year since 2010 (we have missed one year) and will continue to do as we all live only about 2.5 hours drive from Hinchinbrook.

 This year John, the owner of ‘Absolute North Charters’, asked if we could write a guide to help other hikers better prepare themselves for what lay ahead of them walking the trail.
-Most information on the web is from hikers who have walked the Thorsborne Trail once only, our information is from 6 consecutive years of hiking the Hinchinbrook island.
+Most information on the web is from hikers who have walked the Thorsborne Trail once only, our information is from 8 years of hiking the Thorsborne Trail on Hinchinbrook island.

 We think we have the trek down to a fine art, 4 or 5 blokes get together each year and we plan, plan some more, refine what we take and then go and do Hinchinbrook Island.
 I am sure you will not agree with all our ideas/methods, what is important to us may not be important to you, if anything, by reading this guide you might pick up on a few tips to make your hike of Hinchinbrook Island more enjoyable.